 Will the recycling centre be open?

 Yes, all 12 of household waste and recycling centres in Nottinghamshire will remain open during the lockdown.
+However, Nottinghamshire County Council are encouraging residents to follow the Government’s ‘Stay at Home’ advice and only visit if it is essential.
 Check locations and opening times here.

 What are the changes in relation to sports and exercising?